Worship, prayer and Bible study resources

 Wild animals also intensify the foreboding character of the wilderness, as Jesus confronts the horror, the loneliness and the danger with which the wilderness is fraught.
 Throughout Israel's history, the wilderness has been where the Israelites have been tested, often failing, but it is also where they have been deepened spiritually.
 Unlike the Israelites, Jesus will not fail his testing.

-Everybody is talking about evil.
-President Bush has declared that there is an ‘axis of evil’ out there somewhere, and that we have to find the evil people and stop them doing any more evil.
-Our own Prime Minister has declared, ambitiously, that our aim must be nothing short of ridding the world of evil.
-The public and press cried ‘Evil’ at the terrible Soham murders; and we say the same about the sudden rise of gun crime on our streets.
+People do speak of evil, we all remember President Bush who famously declared that there was an ‘axis of evil’ out there somewhere, and that we have to find the evil people and stop them doing any more evil.
+Prime Minister Blair once declared ambitiously, that our aim must be nothing short of ridding the world of evil.
+The public and press cry ‘Evil’ at events such as the terrible Soham murders; and we say the same about the sudden rise of gun crime on our streets.

 The awareness of Evil and the willingness to use this spiritual word is perhaps surprising.
-As Christians our message must be clear, Jesus is not overpowered by evil - he has triumphed over the Devil and trust and obedience to him is the only way for us to defeat evil.
+As Christians our message must be clear, Jesus is not overpowered by evil - he has triumphed over the Devil and trust and obedience to him is the only way for us to defeat evil in all of its forms.
 Charles Royden

 Prayers